Intent Laundering: AI Safety Datasets Are Not What They Seem: Ethics Statement

 \section{Ethics Statement}

-We acknowledge that our findings can affect public and institutional trust in current safety claims and evaluations.
-However, our intention is not to undermine trust in AI safety research, but rather to improve its scientific rigor and practical relevance.
-We believe the societal benefits of exposing and addressing weaknesses in safety evaluation frameworks significantly outweigh the potential risks, especially when combined with responsible disclosure and awareness efforts.
-We proactively informed affected model providers and collaborated with them to improve the safety of their products.
+We acknowledge that our findings may affect public and institutional trust in current AI safety claims and evaluations.
+Our intent, however, is not to undermine trust in AI safety research, but to strengthen its scientific rigor and practical relevance.
+We believe the societal benefits of exposing weaknesses in the AI safety evaluation ecosystem outweigh the potential risks, particularly when paired with responsible disclosure.
+Accordingly, we proactively shared our findings with affected model providers and collaborated with them to improve the safety of their products.